+There are videos on YouTube that can be upsetting for children - US YouTuber Logan Paul uploaded a horrendous video that featured the dead body of a suicide victim.
 Despite outrage on both sides of the Atlantic, the clip still had millions of views before it was removed from the site.
-Paul has subsequently issued two separate apologies for his behaviour.

-While YouTube cannot be made entirely family-friendly, Internet Matters - a not-for-profit e-safety organisation - has a wealth of free online advice about all the issues kids might face.
+While YouTube cannot be made entirely family-friendly, as a parent or grandparent there are steps you can take to help stop your children from seeing unsuitable content.
+We have gathered five tips that will help reassure you when your kids are using the platform.
+For more information visit Internet Matters, a not-for-profit e-safety organisation supported by BT, which has a wealth of free online advice about all the issues kids might face.

 1. Use YouTube Kids